-11. Borrowings - continued
+8. Borrowings - continued

-The Company was in compliance with its financial performance covenants at March 31, 2015.
-The Company has received commitments to extend the current facility, which matures on June 9, 2015, for one year with consistent terms and conditions.
-The closing of the extension is expected to occur prior to May 11, 2015.
-The facility has been increased to \$35,000 from its current temporary level of \$25,000, an amount that effectively met the Company's operating needs.
-The continued focus on debt repayment includes a planned \$15,000 permanent debt reduction.
-The debt reduction will be completed through this \$5,000 permanent reduction to the Revolving Facility and a \$10,000 redemption of the second lien senior secured notes in the second quarter of 2015.
+On May 11, 2015, the lenders of the Revolving Facility amended the credit agreement, which was set to mature on June 9, 2015, for a one year extension with consistent terms and conditions.
+The facility's capacity has been increased to \$35,000 from its previous temporary level of \$25,000, an amount that effectively met the Company's operating needs.
+The amendment represents a \$5,000 permanent reduction to the Revolving Facility's capacity as part of the Company's debt reduction strategy.